 Upon completion and acceptance of the admission procedures, the student starts the financial aid process.
 The student completes the financial aid application to determine eligibility for financial aid with the assistance of a Financial Aid Officer.
-Students must provide proper documentation and income information.
-Without providing required documentation, financial aid may be denied.
+Students must provide proper documentation and Without information. providing required documentation, financial aid may be denied.